MicrosoftDocs/PowerShell-Docs/reference/7/PowerShellGet/New-ScriptFileInfo.md

 ### -Path

-Specifies the path to the module manifest file to update.
+Specifies the location where the script file is saved.

 ```yaml
 Type: String